Wednesday, August 8, 2018

 Converged IoT Platform Near The Edge Of Space

-It was discovered that RPM2640 is sufficient for both straight diving and cruising for both the orange (nylon) and black (graphite reinforced nylon) Oxy210 blades, 2.7mm and 2.5mm cord thickness (not blade root thickness), respectively.
-The first two diving videos below show orange and black rotor tips with ESC governer.
+But is 77 m/s overkill and unnecessary?
+It was discovered that for a prototype with 210mm blades, the high-fuel-efficiency mode's RPM2640 is sufficient for both straight diving and cruising for both the orange (nylon) and black (graphite reinforced nylon) Oxy210 blades, 2.7mm and 2.5mm cord thickness (not blade root thickness), respectively.
+The first two diving videos below show the blade tips for using orange and black rotors with an ESC governor.
 The third video shows the pre-prototype RPM2640 setup without an RPM governor during the "motor selection" with our pre-prototype builds.
-However, RPM2640 with 2.5mm blades is prone to forward travel stall, as shown at 2:02 and 2:12 of the first video, due to the helicopter physics, which tilts the craft's head upward when traveling against the wind.
+However, RPM2640 with 2.5mm blades is prone to forward travel stall, blade tip velocity 2640/60*(210*2+52)/1000*3.14 = 65m/s, as shown at 2:02 and 2:12 of the first video, due to the helicopter physics, which tilts the craft's head upward when traveling against the wind.
 RPM2640, with 2.5mm thin blades, caused several flyaways in high winds.
-It is well known that a thicker airfoil allows a higher attack angle without stalling because the thicker convex surface exerts higher pressure on the gas to press it onto airfoil firmer, except at the very tail tip where thickness approaches zero regardless of airfoils, and that the lift coefficient does not change when airfoil thickness changes.
-Also, the stall angle rises when Reynolds's number increases with airspeed.
+It is well known that a thicker airfoil allows a higher attack angle without stalling because the thicker convex surface exerts higher pressure on the gas to press it onto the airfoil firmer, except at the very tail tip where thickness approaches zero regardless of airfoils, and that the lift coefficient does not change when airfoil thickness changes.
+Also, the stall angle rises when Reynolds's number increases with the airspeed.
+In short, this recapitulates toward a separate operating mode at 77m/s or higher velocity as the solution.

-For gyro mode fast travel with both thin and thick blade airfoils with a higher RPM at 3143, we set the hovering pitch to slightly lower than 5 degrees but higher than 4 degrees between the orange and green lift curves so that the lift slope doesn't turn steep, which would have translated to more difficult altitude management.
-RPM of the new hovering pitch is 19% higher, 3143, versus 2643 of attitude mode.
-We will refer to these 2 different RPMs as 31 hundred or 3150 and 26 hundred or 2650, respectively, in further discussion for brevity.
-The RPM change from accelerometer mode to gyro mode has a ratio of 3141/2643=1.19.
+We refocus on the 77 m/s with an angular momentum of 0.1 as the solution to solve the problem.
+In the current off-the-shelf parts market, the prototype and the production build need a compromise of a fast-travel operation mode (RPM and collective pitch angle) with less fuel efficiency than the high-efficiency mode.
+For the prototype build, the solution is RPM at 3140, setting the hovering pitch to slightly lower than 5 degrees but higher than 4 degrees, trading off 8% fuel efficiency as seen in operating note of cL/cD 23 versus 25.
+This angle between the orange and green lift curves so that the lift slope doesn't turn steep, which would have translated to more difficult altitude management.
+RPM of the new hovering pitch is 19% higher, 3100, versus 2600 of attitude mode.
+The RPM change from accelerometer mode to gyro mode has a ratio of 3100/2600=1.19.
 According to the NASA education page in the operating notes https://nocomputerbutphone.blogspot.com/2018/09/converted-iot-drone-operation-notes.html, the gyro mode should require the inverse of the square of the 1.19 ratio on the collective pitch, 1.19**2=1.42, because the lift is proportional to the airfoil pitch; in contrast, the lift is proportional to the second power of RPM-airspeed.
 The new pitch angle should be 6.2/1.42=4.37 degrees.
 However, the Reynolds number changes with RPM, shifting from the aqua-colored curve toward orange and green-colored curves, suppressing lift at a sub-6-degree angle but augmenting lift past 8 degrees.
-So, I experimented hovering to see that the mid-throttle collective pitch point needed to be 23 points, 23 / 29.9 x 6.2 degrees = 4.77 degrees of the collective pitch in the channel 1 curve.
-Notice that the mid-throttle is scaled by 0.98 in the transmitter and shown as 23x0.98 = 22.5 in the LCD display.
-But the angle is 4.77 because the 22.5 points display refers to the 989-2011us PWM range.
+So, I experimented hovering to see that the mid-throttle collective pitch point needed to be 22 points, 22 / 29.9 x 6.2 degrees = 4.56 degrees of the collective pitch in the channel 1 curve.
+Notice that the mid-throttle is scaled by 0.98 in the transmitter and shown as 22x0.98 = 21.56 in the LCD display.
+However, the angle is 4.56 because the display of 21.56 points refers to the 989-2011us PWM range.
 The 0.98 scaling sets the PWM signal range 1000-2000 microseconds for 200 points for "83 degrees" as measured as the full servo horn travel angle.
-22.5/200x(2011-989)+1500=1615us is the actual PWM signal.
-(1615-1500)x50%+1500=1557.5us is the mixer output toward the servo.
-(1557.5-1000)/1000x83=46.27 is the angle from the position where PWM is 1000us in the servo.
-46.27-(83/2.0)=4.77 is the angle from neutral.
+21.56/200x(2011-989)+1500=1610us is the actual PWM signal.
+(1610-1500)x50%+1500=1555us is the mixer output toward the servo.
+(1555-1000)/1000x83=46.0 is the angle from the position where PWM is 1000us in the servo.
+46.0-(83/2.0)=4.56 is the angle from neutral.

-The maximum RPM of the 14-poles motor (7 times as many poles as the simplest 2-pole elementary school motor) is 50,000/7 = 7143, so the hovering point is 200 x 3143 / 7143 = 88.
+The maximum RPM of the prototype 24-pole motor (12 times as many poles as the simplest 2-pole elementary school motor) is 50,000/12 = 4167, so the hovering point is 200 x 3140 / 4167 - 100 = +51.
 When you listen to the hovering RPM, 3143/60=52Hz, you hear 2 octaves higher harmonics multiplied by the 2 blades, 52x2x2x2=416Hz, because this is the octave most people can hum and sing along.
 This frequency is the Baroque tuning frequency of an A4 music note.
 The attitude mode hovering sound is conversely an F#4 note.
 These 2 pitches have the same note interval as the first 2 notes of the Dvorak New World symphony folk tune of the 1800s era, which means that you can validate the powertrain set up in the field just by humming the song and matching it to the tone of the switching between the 2 modes.

 I have experimented with an overall collective curve from 6 points at the first quarter and increasing by 17 points every quarter of the entire throttle range, ending at 57 points, 6.2 x 57 / 29.9 = 11.8 degrees maximum, as pictured below.
 But the high-end punching has craft yaw lapse, gradually spinning to the left while ascending, as seen in the first video of this discussion section